LandonGetz/OldCVWebsite/index.md

             <ul id="sublist">
                 <li>December 2011 - May 2013</li>
                 <li>Relevant Skills: Communication, team-building and cooperation skills, technology and computer knowledge, teaching others, initiative.</li>
-                <li>As a member of the sales team, roles included assisting customers, selling computers, tablets and associated tech, and ensuring cleanliness and orgnaization of the store</li>
+                <li>As a member of the sales team, roles included assisting customers, selling computers, tablets and associated tech, and ensuring cleanliness and organization of the store</li>
                 <li>Assisted in Computer Setups, One-on-one technology learning lessons, screen protector installation and router setups.</li>
             </ul>
         </li>